sh3866/femu_project/README.md

 ## 🥅 프로젝트 목표
 Understanding of
-- The underlying geometry of your emulated device (LUN, line, block, page, OP, …)
+- The underlying geometry of the emulated device (LUN, line, block, page, OP, …)
 - How a read or a write request is processed (separate paths, address mapping, …)
 - How GC is invoked (triggering condition, detailed operation, …)
 - How IOPS and WAF are obtained